-<memory 81> This memory is used to activate the OP1 control output.
+<memory 81> This memory is used to change the status of the OP1 control output.

 The DT6I incorporates two digital CMOS outputs designed to control the relays on the NIDAC DRI or DRI24 relay interface.
 When in the ON state the output is at 5V, when in the OFF state it is at Ground or zero volts.